 Wheeler is not required to alter fundamentally any parts of its academic program especially if a requirement is considered an essential component of the Wheeler degree.
-Often the accommodation required is minor and is related to a very specific aspect of a task, e.g., spelling for a student with dyslexia who has no opportunity to edit his or her work before submission.
+Often the accommodation required is minor and is related to a very specific aspect of a task, e.g., spelling for a student with dyslexia who has no opportunity to edit their work before submission.
 Another example is the use of a computer for taking written tests for students with severe handwriting problems.
 A final example is a change in the Modern Language requirement for students diagnosed with language-based learning disabilities.
-For more information about accommodations for the Modern Language requirement, see Modern Language Accommodations, page 17.
+For more information about accommodations for the Modern Language requirement, see Modern Language Accommodations.

-Since Wheeler is a private institution and receives no federal or state funding to provide services, it is the obligation of the student and their family to provide appropriate documentation.
+It is the obligation of the student and their family to provide appropriate documentation.
 Information about the educational evaluation process can be obtained from the Academic Support office.
 Students do have a right under federal law to be evaluated by the school district where they live.
-For